Amit Kothari

 Data residency requirements are real.
 I won’t dismiss them.

-IAM integration delivers genuine value when you’re already managing complex access patterns through Google Cloud.
+IAM integration delivers real value when you’re already managing complex access patterns through Google Cloud.
 Vertex AI provides granular IAM permissions for models, datasets, and training environments.
 Your existing identity management extends naturally to Claude access, with no separate authentication system and no parallel permission structures to maintain.

 VPC service controls keep traffic within your controlled network perimeter.
 Private endpoints.
 No internet-facing API calls.
 For security-conscious organizations, this isn’t optional.